micahwilhelm/renku-treenetportal/README.md

 ### Renku session launcher

-Once your app runs locally, you can serve it from Renku.
-To do this, you will need to create a session launcher with the following pieces of information:
+Once your app runs locally, you are ready to serve it from Renku.
+To do this, you will need to add a session launcher to a Renku V2 project and configure it with the following pieces of information:

 - the container image URL
 - the port
 - UID and GID for the container

+This repository is set up to build a Docker image on GitHub.
+Make sure all of your changes have been committed and then push to a GitHub repo.

-This repo is configured to build a Docker image.
-You should see a section called **Packages** in the right-hand side of the page for this repo.
+In the web page for your repo, you should see a section called **Packages** in the right-hand side of the page for your repo.
 Click there to get the URL for the image (you will probably want to most recent one).

-It will look something like: `ghcr.io/swissdatasciencecenter/demo-shiny-serve:sha-1478fc5`
+It will look something like: `ghcr.io/swissdatasciencecenter/demo-shiny-serve:sha-71a15ca`

 The other pieces of information are fixed: